 - Hodgkin’s disease and other types of lymphoma

-- Gynecologic cancers – cervix, uterus, vagina, ovary
+- Gynecologic cancers – cervix, uterus, vagina, and ovary, with inclusion of advanced brachytherapy technologies

-- Head and neck cancers – mouth, throat, tonsil, larynx and thyroid
+- Head and neck cancers – mouth, throat, tonsil, larynx and thyroid, including laryngeal- and voice-preserving treatment

 - Lung cancers – primary tumors and metastatic spread

-- Genitourinary (GU) tract cancers – kidney, bladder and prostate cancers.
-Cancers of the testicles and external genitals.
+- Genitourinary (GU) tract cancers – kidney, bladder and prostate cancers, and cancers of the testicles and external genitals, with a focus on organ and functional preservation

-- Gastrointestinal (GI) tract cancers – rectal and anal region cancers, pancreas, esophagus, liver and other primary tumors and metastatic processes
+- Gastrointestinal (GI) tract cancers – rectal and anal region cancers, pancreas, esophagus, liver and other primary tumors and metastatic processes, with a focus on functional and sphincter preservation

-- Soft-tissue sarcomas – tumors of the bones and connective tissues
+- Sarcomas – tumors of the bones and connective tissues

 - Skin cancers – melanoma, basal cell, and squamous cell cancers